We do not inherit the earth from our ancestors,

 we borrow it from our children.

 One day a history will be written, our history.
 It will be a story told by future generations, and it is they who will decide how we are to be remembered.
-Our hubris, ignorance and impotence will be exposed, and no present day excuse or justification is going to sway favour.
-They simply are not going to forgive us for the hostilities we have acted upon the planet.
+Our hubris, ignorance and impotence will be exposed, and no present day justification is going to sway favour.
+They’re simply not going to forgive us for the hostilities we have acted upon the planet.
 This is already our shame to carry.
-However, what we do next will be our legacy.
+How we respond will be our legacy.

 It would indeed be a tragedy if the history of the human race proved to be nothing more than the story of an ape playing with a box of matches on a petrol dump.